openenclave/openenclave/docs/Governance.md

 Accepting Contributions
 -----------------------

-Project committers will merge changes that improve the product significantly and broadly and that align with the
+Project committers will merge changes that improve the project significantly and broadly and that align with the
 [Open Enclave roadmap](https://github.com/openenclave/openenclave/projects).
 Contributions must also satisfy the other [published guidelines](Contributing.md).